GothenburgBitFactory/taskchampion/docs/src/iterative-tasks.md

 # TaskChampion Iterative Tasks

-There are several issues with how the TaskWarrior/TaskChampion ecosystem handles recurring tasks.
-See the TaskWarrior [issue list](https://github.com/GothenburgBitFactory/taskwarrior/issues?q=is%3Aissue%20state%3Aopen%20label%3Atopic%3Arecurrence) for examples.

-This proposal is for a significant redesign of the recurrence system, with a different set of trade offs.
-Therefore, it is currently being proposed in a way that it could either replace or live alongside the current recurring task system.
+Iterative tasks are a feature for handling repeating tasks inside of TaskChampion that can replace or live alongside TaskWarrior's recurring system.

+The primary goals are:

+- 1. Provide a more intuitive repeating task model
+- 2. Handle synchronizing repeating tasks across replicas cleanly
+- 3. Support any TaskChampion front end
+- 4. Fix many of TaskWarrior's recurring tasks [issues](https://github.com/GothenburgBitFactory/taskwarrior/issues?q=is%3Aissue%20state%3Aopen%20label%3Atopic%3Arecurrence)

 ### Nomenclature

-In order to help keep things clear and for a few technical reasons, the proposed system will be referred to as iterative tasks, while the current system will be referred to as recurring tasks.
+In order to help keep things clear and for a few technical reasons, the new system is referred to as `Iterative` tasks, while the current system is referred to as `Recurring` tasks.

 ## Iterative Tasks Main Ideas